edgedb/edgedb/docs/reference/sql_support.rst

 .. warning::

-    Make sure to require SSL encryption when using SQL support
+    Make sure to require SSL encryption in your SQL tool or client when using EdgeDB's SQL support

 Object types in your EdgeDB schema are exposed as regular SQL tables containing all the data you store in your EdgeDB database.